Common general questions about Scoliosis

 1. What health problems might I have later in life as a result of scoliosis?

-Health problems later in life that are a result of scoliosis depend on where in the spine the curve is located and also on the extent of the curve.
+Later in life, health problems resulting from scoliosis depend on where the curve is located and the extent of the curve in your spine.
 If your curve is less than 30 degrees, you most likely have the same risk of developing back pain as people who do not have scoliosis.
 If you have a curve of over 50 to 60 degrees and your scoliosis has never been treated, you are more likely to develop lower back pain than people without scoliosis.

 2. Will I have a humpback when I get older?